 On June 9, 1981, Natalie Hershlag, known professionally as Natalie Portman, was born in West Jerusalem.
-She is an Israeli-born American actress who has received multiple accolades for her work in blockbusters and independent films.
+She is an Israeli-born American actress with a prolific career in both blockbuster and independent films.

-In 1990, Natalie Portman and her family moved to Long Island.
+In 1990, Natalie Portman and her family moved from Connecticut to Long Island.

-In the summer break of 1994, Natalie Portman filmed a part in Marya Cohn's short film Developing, in which she played a young girl coping with her mother's cancer.
+During the summer break of 1994, after filming The Professional, Natalie Portman filmed a part in Marya Cohn's short film Developing, and she played Anne Shirley in a staging of Anne of Green Gables at the Stagedoor Manor performing arts camp.

-In December 1997, Natalie Portman starred as Anne Frank in a Broadway revival of The Diary of Anne Frank, which was staged at the Music Box Theatre.
+In December 1997, Natalie Portman made her debut as Anne Frank in a Broadway revival of The Diary of Anne Frank at the Music Box Theatre.

-In 1997, Natalie Portman began filming the part of Padmé Amidala in the Star Wars prequel trilogy.
-The first film of the series, Episode I – The Phantom Menace was released in 1999.
+In 1997, Natalie Portman began filming her part as Padmé Amidala in the Star Wars prequel trilogy.

 In 1998, while still in high school, Natalie Portman made her Broadway debut in The Diary of a Young Girl.